pymetrics/pact-testgen/README.rst

 ::

-    pact-testgen /path/to/pactfile.json /tests/dir
+    pact-testgen /tests/dir -f /path/to/pactfile.json

-For more details, see the Usage section of the documentation.
+For more details, see the Usage_ section of the documentation.

 Fill in the generated provider states file
 ******************************************

-In your tests directory (passed as the second argument to ``pact-testgen``), you'll see a file named ``provider_states.py``.
+In your tests directory (passed as the first argument to ``pact-testgen``), you'll see a file named ``provider_states.py``.
 It will contain set up functions matching the provider states defined in your pact file.

 Before continuing, complete these functions so that they create the required states.